MLOps-essi-upc/MLOps_WhereIsWally/Model_card.md

 # Uses

 The model designed to solve "Where is Wally?" puzzles would be mainly used for the following purposes:

-- Entertaining: the model can be used to create entertaining applications to perform the following tasks: finding wally and other hidden characters in complex scenes, verifying automatically if the players has found or not the hidden characters and also for generating new puzzles.
+- Entertainment: the model can be used to create entertaining applications to perform the following tasks: finding wally and other hidden characters in complex scenes, verifying automatically if the players has found or not the hidden characters and also for generating new puzzles.

 - Education: in educational contexts the model can be used to develop interactive learning materials for children.
 It can be adapted to teach kids various skills like visual perception, attention to deal and proble-solving in a fun and engaging way.

 - Quality control: Publishers of puzzle books, magazines or newspapers could use the model as a quality control tool, as it can verify if the Wally appears in the scenes or not before their publication.

--
+- Aid for Visual Impairment: The model could be adapted to assist visually impaired individuals in identifying objects or people in photographs or real-time settings.
 ## Direct Use
 - The model can be used for task of Multi-class Object Detection.